go-fuego/fuego/documentation/docs/tutorials/02-crud.md

 // Implement the BooksService interface type RealBooksService struct {
-	BooksService // Embed the interface to satisfy it -this pattern is just there to make the code compile but you should implement all methods
+	// Embed the interface to satisfy it.
+	// This pattern is just there to make the code compile but you should implement all methods.
+	BooksService
 }

 func (s RealBooksService) GetBooks(id string) (Books, error) {